 19. Send them on a scavenger hunt

 Grab a stack of old magazines and newspapers and let kids loose to find examples of the place value challenges set in this scavenger hunt.
-Hit the link below to get the free printable.
+Go to Primary Theme Park to get the free printable.

 20. Shake things up with Yahtzee